Anatoly Dyatlov: After the accident

 While the initial Soviet investigation put almost all the blame on the operators, later findings by the Ministry of Atomic Energy and the International Atomic Energy Agency found that the reactor design and how the operators were informed of safety information was more significant.
 However, the operators were found to have deviated from operational procedures, changing test protocols at will, as well as having made "ill-judged" actions, making human error a major contributing factor.

-Dyatlov died of congestive heart failure in Kyiv, Ukraine in 1995.
+Dyatlov died of bone marrow cancer in Kyiv, Ukraine in 1995, which was almost certainly caused by his radiation poisoning from the accident.

 In media

-Dyatlov has been depicted several times in dramatization of the disaster and its aftermath.
+Dyatlov has been depicted several times in dramatizations of the disaster and its aftermath.
 He has been portrayed by Igor Slavinskiy in the 2004 series Zero Hour: Disaster At Chernobyl, by Roger Alborough in the 2006 BBC production Surviving Disaster: Chernobyl Nuclear Disaster and by Paul Ritter in the 2019 HBO miniseries Chernobyl.

 Dyatlov's memoirs were recorded in 1994, a year before his death.
 The recording was made by an unknown operator and appeared on YouTube in 2016.
 A version with English subtitles was provided in 2019.